Kim Kardashian Robbed The Second Time Amid Progress Reports From Investigations For Paris Robbery

 — Perez Hilton (@PerezHilton) January 9, 2017

 Kim will probably not be traumatized by the Dash store robbery though it will probably bother her.
 Keeping Up With The Kardashians star had a rough time after the Paris heist because she lost millions of dollars and it also left her traumatized.
-She was robbed by 5 armed men at gunpoint and they also gagged her in a bathtub.
+She was robbed by five armed men at gunpoint and they also gagged her in a bathtub.

 The incident forced Kim to seclude herself and even went silent on social media for a few months.
 The start of the new year saw Kim make a comeback on social media and she even started making more public appearances proving that she was ready to put the past behind her and move on with her life.
 She has also been planning to return to her busy work life.